bionmr-spbu/arx-troubleshooting/README.md

-This repo serves as a help desk for arx web server.
+This repo serves as an issue tracker for arx web server.

 Create an [issue](https://github.com/bionmr-spbu/arx-troubleshooting/issues/new?assignees=&labels=&template=bug_report.md&title=) if you faced any trouble with the refinement procedure.